 We believe that we are in compliance in all material respects with the applicable environmental laws and regulations to which we are subject.
+We maintain a robust compliance program to ensure that we maintain and update our programs to meet or exceed regulatory requirements in the areas which we operate.
 We do not anticipate that compliance with existing environmental laws and regulations will have a material effect upon our capital expenditures, earnings or competitive position.
-However, changes in the environmental laws and regulations, or claims for damages to persons, property, natural resources or the environment, could result in substantial costs and liabilities, and thus there can be no assurance that we will not incur significant environmental compliance costs in the future.
+However, changes in environmental laws and regulations, or claims for damages to persons, property, natural resources or the environment, could result in substantial costs and liabilities, and thus there can be no assurance that we will not incur significant environmental compliance costs in the future.
 Such environmental liability could substantially reduce our net income and could have a significant impact on our financial ability to carry out our operations.